marcwright/marcwright-jekyll/_posts/2016-02-29-rails-angular-bower.markdown

 ---
 layout: post
 title: rails + angular + bower
-date:   2016-02-08 15:29:23 -0500
+date:   2016-03-15 15:29:23 -0500
 published: true
 categories:
 ---
-#Rails Angular Talk

-## Objectives
+#### tl;dr

+Rails provides an excellent backend for your Javascript front-end framework.

-- Why Rails?
+### Why Rails?
-- How to implement Rails and Bower

-##Why Rails?
-A couple of key features of Rails.

-- Rails API is a great lightweight, powerful server-side solution.
+Rails API is a great lightweight, powerful server-side solution.
 You can add your front-end framework on top of it.

-- It’s very structured and has a set of standards that the Rails community has agreed upon as best practice.
+The Rails motto is "convention over configuration".
+Rails provides a set of standards that the community has agreed upon as best practice.
 So if another Rails dev is checking out your app, it’s easier to get up and running.

-- allows you to scaffold apps very quickly so it's great for Startups, not too painful to roll out a prototype
+Rails allows you to scaffold apps very quickly so it's great for startups.
+It's relatively painless to roll out a prototype.

-  - AirBnb, Hulu, Twitter, Blue Apron, Plated, Daily Burn, GA website, Robinhood FAQ
+- e.g.- AirBnb, Hulu, Twitter, Blue Apron, Plated, Daily Burn, GA website, Robinhood FAQ

-- Auto-magical- can be good or bad
+Rails is "auto-magical", which can be good or bad.

 - GOOD - rapid prototyping
-  - BAD - Don’t always know what’s going on under the hood.
-As long as you play in their sandbox you’re ok
+- BAD - Sometimes you don’t always know what’s going on under the hood, but as long as you play in their sandbox you’re ok.

-#### Rails API
+### Rails API
-You can use rails for it's rails API only.
+You can also roll out a Rails app using the server + API only.
 It will scaffold out a project with no views.
-You can host Rails in one place and your front end in another.
+This would allow you to host Rails on one server and your front end on another.
+This makes for an extremely lightweight Rails app since it takes out any middlewares and extra cruft that the views would normally use.

+For a clunky analogy... the Rails API would be like a hard-top convertible in that we can completely remove the views.
+A soft-top convertible is like scaffolding a  standard Rails app but ignoring the views (even though the functionality is always available).

-## Rails App Instructions
+## Rails App Code Along
-Credit goes to this the [Angular-Rails](http://angular-rails.com/) tutorial.
-It was my reference to get Bower up and running.
+Completed code for this article can be found [here](https://github.com/marcwright/books-angular-rails-demo).
+Credit goes to this excellent [Angular-Rails](http://angular-rails.com/) tutorial.
+It was my reference for the initial Bower implementation.

-- `rails new books -T --database=postgresql`
+1) `rails new books -T --database=postgresql`

-> This command will create a new rails project + directory called books.
-It will also skip the test unit and use the `gem pg` for our database.
-By default Rails uses SQLite
+  *This command will create a new rails project + directory called books. `-T` tells Rails not to scaffold a test suite. `--database=postgresql` will automatically bundle the `gem pg` so we may use a PostgreSQL database.
+By default Rails uses SQLite.*

-- `cd books && bin/rake db:create`
+2) `cd books && bin/rake db:create`

-> We'll `cd` into the project directory and create our database
+  *This will `cd` into the project directory and create our database*

-- At this point, we can start our Rails server with `rails server` and checkout the welcome page at [localhost:3000](cd books && bin/rake db:create)
+3) At this point, we can start our Rails server with `rails server` and checkout the welcome page at [http://127.0.0.1:3000](http://127.0.0.1:3000)

 ## Add and configure Angular + Bootstrap using Bower
 Bower was created by Twitter specifically to manage front-end assets.
 We'll use it to set up our front-end packages and dependencies.

-- Add `gem 'bower-rails'` to the `Gemfile`
+4) Add `gem 'bower-rails'` to the `Gemfile`

-- Next, `touch Bowerfile` to create a `Bowerfile` in the root of the project and add:
+5) Next, on the command line, run `touch Bowerfile`.
+This will create a `Bowerfile` in the root of the project.
+Then add the following to that file:

 ~~~ruby
 # This will add Angular and Bootstrap-Sass